 - Rate lock: A rate lock is used when you agree to the interest rate on a mortgage and are ready to move forward.
 The rate is “locked in” and won’t change during the specific period you and the lender agree on.
 Locking the rate protects you in case interest rates go up.
 However, depending on interest rates, a lender may or may not recommend a lock.

 - Float down: If you lock in your rate and interest rates go down between the time you paid for the rate lock and your closing, the float-down option allows you to take advantage of the lower interest rate.
 Some lenders offer this as part of a rate lock, but it’s not universal.

 While the lender will walk you through your interest rate and mortgage rates, they may not break down the monthly mortgage payment unless you ask.
 Many fees can get folded into the mortgage payment as well.

-Ask your lender to break the monthly payment down into these five categories so you can understand where your money’s going.
+Ask your lender to break down the monthly payment into these six categories, so you can understand where your money’s going.

 - Mortgage insurance